 All Danish companies whose securities are traded on a regulated market are required to apply IFRS standards, as adopted by the European Union, in their consolidated financial statements.

-Below, you will find more information on accounting in Danish companies:
+Below, you will find more information on bookkeeping in Danish companies:

 - If you set up and run a company in Denmark, there is a corporation tax, CIT, which is 22%, but if a Danish company’s annual turnover exceeds DKK 20,000, it becomes liable for VAT, which is 25%;